-You will need four GCSEs at Grade 3/D or above including English or Maths, or an appropriate Level 1 qualification and an appropriate standard of literacy and numeracy.
+You’ll need four GCSEs at Grade 4/D or above including English or Maths, or an appropriate Level 1 qualification and an appropriate standard of literacy and numeracy.

 Learners will successfully complete projects and coursework based on real life or work situations.
 Core units include Communicating and Working in the IT Industry, and Computer Systems.
 The course also includes units in Project Planning with IT, Website Development, Doing Business Online and Interactive Media Production.